- Automotive Technology Home

 The program's completion will normally take between four and five semesters, depending on your entrance qualifications and semester schedule.

 What does it cost?

 Much more reasonable than "technical schools," California residents pay a low per-unit fee for classes.
 Classes are $46 per unit.
 Enrollment fees are due at registration and are subject to change.
 Refer to the current class schedule for specific charges.
 Financial assistance is available.

 Do I need to purchase tools?

-Students attending LPC’s automotive classes are provided with the necessary tools to complete all required lab activities.
-Full time students are eligible to purchase Snap-On, Mac, or Matco professional tool sets at a substantial discount (currently 55% off), and are encouraged to do so prior to seeking employment.
+Students attending LPC's automotive classes are provided with the necessary tools to complete all required lab activities.
+Full-time students are eligible to purchase Snap-On, Mac, or Matco professional toolsets at a substantial discount (currently 55% off) and are encouraged to do so before seeking employment.

 What will I receive when I finish the program?

 Successful Las Positas College students can earn a certificate or AS degree.